 5. Term and Termination.

 A. Initial Term and Renewal.
 The initial Term commences on the Effective Date.
-Except as otherwise expressly stated in the Quote, (a) automatic renewal for additional Terms of twelve (12) months each shall occur unless either party gives the other notice of non-renewal at least thirty (30) days before the end of the relevant Term and (b) any renewal Term is subject to our pricing and terms in effect on the renewal date.
+Except as otherwise expressly stated in the Order Form, (a) automatic renewal for additional Terms of twelve (12) months each shall occur unless either party gives the other notice of non-renewal at least thirty (30) days before the end of the relevant Term and (b) any renewal Term is subject to our pricing and terms in effect on the renewal date.

 B. Early Termination by Either Party.
-Either party may terminate this Agreement and the Quote (a) immediately if the other party ceases doing business in the normal course or becomes the subject of a bankruptcy proceeding or (b) upon the other party’s breach that is not cured within thirty (30) days of written notice specifying the breach in detail.
+Either party may terminate this Agreement and the Order Form (a) immediately if the other party ceases doing business in the normal course or becomes the subject of a bankruptcy proceeding or (b) upon the other party’s breach that is not cured within thirty (30) days of written notice specifying the breach in detail.
 If you are the breaching party, we reserve the right to immediately suspend your access and use of the Services during such cure period.

 C. Effect of Termination.
-Upon any termination of the Quote, all right to access and use the Services immediately ceases.
-If you are not in breach of this Agreement or a Quote, upon receiving your written request within ninety (90) days after termination, we will make available to you a file of your Customer Data then in our possession.
+Upon any termination of the Order Form, all right to access and use the Services immediately ceases.
+If you are not in breach of this Agreement or an Order Form, upon receiving your written request within ninety (90) days after termination, we will make available to you a file of your Customer Data then in our possession.
 We assume no obligation to retain Customer Data more than ninety (90) days following termination and we may in our sole discretion permanently delete it.
 We will promptly remove any client Mobile Application from the pertinent distribution channel.
 Existing end users of a Mobile Application will continue to be able to use it for as long as the technology remains viable, but we will be under no obligation to support, update, fix any issues or otherwise keep current the Mobile Application.
 Your access to the content management system in a Mobile Application immediately ceases upon termination.
 The following provisions survive any termination: Sections1D, 1E, 1F, 2, 4, 5C, 6, 7, 8, 9, 10, 11, 12, and 14.

 6. Disclaimer of Warranties.
 EXCEPT FOR THE EXPRESS WARRANTY IN SECTION 1(F) ABOVE, ALL SERVICES ARE PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND, INCLUDING WITHOUT LIMITATION WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, ARISING FROM A COURSE OF DEALING OR USAGE OF TRADE, NON-INFRINGEMENT, AND THE RESULTS OBTAINED THEREBY.
 YOU ACKNOWLEDGE WE DO NOT CONTROL OR HAVE RESPONSIBILITY FOR TRANSFER OF DATA OVER COMMUNICATIONS FACILITIES SUCH AS THE INTERNET AND THAT SERVICES MAY BE SUBJECT TO LIMITATIONS, DELAYS, AND OTHER FACTORS INHERENT IN USING SUCH FACILITIES.